Performance optimization for drift-robust fidelity improvement of two-qubit gates: Experimental Implementation

 \subsection{Tomography on other qubit pairs}

-In addition to gate improvement on qubits 14 and 9 on the \emph{IBM Q Poughkeepsie}, we also performed GST experiments on five other qubit CNOT pairs on the quantum device.
-This incorporates a further $5 \times 20,530$ circuits at 8190 shots each.
+In addition to gate improvement on qubits 14 and 9 on the \emph{ibmq\_poughkeepsie}, we also performed GST experiments on five other qubit CNOT pairs on the quantum device.
+This incorporates a further 5 experiments of between $9367$ and $20\:530$ circuits at 8190 shots each.
 We present this data as a case study for the noise that occurs in a real quantum device, and theoretically assess the effectiveness of the POST technique at mitigating the noise.
 Here, the fidelities of these gates and their structure indicate whether noise can be addressed by the single-qubit unitaries used.
 Figure \ref{noise-ptms} shows the noise PTMs for each of the six CNOT gates investigated.
-That is, the GST estimate with the ideal CNOT subtracted off to emphasise the noisy parts of the map.
-The control and target numbers given refer respectively to the qubits of Figure \ref{noise-fig}a acting as the control and target of the CNOT gate under characterisation.
+Specifically, we present this in the form of error generators $\mathcal{L}$ such that $\bar{G}_{CX}$ = $\text{e}^{\mathcal{L}} G_{CX}$.
+This presents the noise as though it were to occur after the ideal gate which allows for a helpful -- though not necessarily physically accurate -- picture.
+The control and target numbers given refer respectively to the qubits of Figure \ref{noise-fig}a acting as the control and target of the CNOT gate under characterization.
 We elected to map out these qubits in order to obtain a relatively uniform sample of the full device geometry.
 It is instructive to compare these matrix plots with the schematics given in Figures \ref{noise-fig}c and \ref{noise-fig}d, which respectively indicate local target/control, and sole control rotations.
 PTM noise whose locations are correspondingly indicated in green in the schematics can be explained as a local rotation occurring either before or after the CNOT.
 For example, the block-like features prominent in 0-1 and 15-16 make up the landscape of Figure \ref{noise-fig}d, suggesting a rotation of $Z-$eigenstates of the control qubit into $X-$ and $Y-$ eigenstates both before and after the CNOT.
 Any noise that falls outside the green of either schematic can be attributed either to decoherence or cross-resonance errors.
 We also use this data to estimate the effectiveness of the POST procedure on the other qubit-pairs.
-First, we provide a theoretical maximum fidelity by computing the minimal infidelity of the corrected CNOT, assuming perfect corrective gates.
-This figure is not realisable on a physical system, and is intended to illustrate how much noise can be simply eliminated in principle.
-In practice, it is difficult to estimate how errors in the corrective gates will affect the corrections themselves, and so we may only operate under the best case scenario where the infidelity of the single-qubit gates affects the overall fidelity, but sustains perfect corrections.
-This upper-bound is likely to well exceed the fidelity actually achieved; it operates under the assumption of perfect GST estimates, and that the only lingering errors will be due to the single qubit unitaries as well as the remaining theoretical infidelity of the corrected gate.
-For example, the estimated maximum improvement for the 14-9 qubit pair was $34.0\%$, compared to the $21.1\%$ that was actually observed.
+Using the GST estimates for each CNOT gate, we compute its RB number as well as its diamond distance to the ideal case.
+We then investigate how these numbers are ideally minimized both in the case with corrective unitaries on the target qubit, and where all coherent noise is removed.
+This provides an insight into the location of most of the noise in these gates, as well as a partition of the gate infidelity into coherent and stochastic error.
+Interestingly, in most cases (barring the 12-7 pair) there is little difference between the best ideal gate using two single-qubit corrective unitaries, and where a perfect $U(4)$ gate is used to remove all coherent noise.
 A summary of the data is provided in Table \ref{tab:theoretical-improvements}.
-It is interesting to note that the value for this qubit pair is the second lowest of the six, indicating much larger potential upside if we were to repeat the experiment on other sets.
 Pulse sequences for the implementation of a CNOT gate typically consist of a local pulse to each qubit, as well as an additional cross-resonance pulse coupling the two.
 We would expect implementing POST with absorbed corrective rotations into the native CNOT pulse sequence would see a much larger increase in fidelity.